antononcube/SimplifiedMachineLearningWorkflows-book/Tutorials/WolframU-QRMon-worklfows/README.md

    - Using NLP techniques on time series.
    - Generation of QR workflows with natural language commands.

-5. In the final, [fifth live-coding session](https://www.twitch.tv/videos/511900723) different questions are going to be answered.
+5. In the final, [fifth live-coding session](https://www.twitch.tv/videos/511900723) different questions were answered.
+   Here is the list:

    - Can we apply Quantile Regression (QR) without the package QRMon?
       - Yes, see the Wolfram Functions Repository item “QuantileRegression”.